Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety/psa-thread-safety.md

 Library functions which operate on a slot will return `PSA_ERROR_BAD_STATE` if the slot is in an inappropriate state for the function at the linearization point.

 A state transition diagram can be found in docs/architecture/psa-thread-safety/key-slot-state-transitions.jpg.
 In this diagram, an arrow between two states `q1` and `q2` with label `f` indicates that if the state of a slot is `q1` immediately before `f`'s linearization point, it may be `q2` immediately after `f`'s linearization point.
-This means that the linearization point of a state changing call to a function must be a call to `psa_slot_state_transition`.
+The linearization point of a state changing call to a function must be a call to `psa_slot_state_transition`.

 #### Destruction of a key in use